ShipBob’s Developer API allows two forms of authentication, depending on the use case: Personal Access Token (PAT) or OAuth 2.0.

 scope=channels_read orders_read orders_write

-Step 4: Get Your Access Token
+Step 4: Obtain an Access Token

 POST https://auth.shipbob.com/connect/token